Post Summary: Learn about the best outdoorsy and adventurous things to do in Boise with kids…that you’ll actually enjoy too.

 2. JUMP (Jack’s Urban Meeting Place)

-This is great local establishment in the heart of Downtown Boise, that captures the spirit and heart of Boise’s community-driven values.
+This is a great local establishment in the heart of Downtown Boise that captures the spirit and heart of Boise’s community-driven values.
 Occupying an entire city block, JUMP is owned by J.R.
-Simplot and his foundation and is entirely free to the public.
+Simplot and his foundation.
+Best of all, it’s free to the public!
 This family-friendly place offers a wonderful climbing web for kids (and adults, I climbed to the top and loved it!), open spaces for running and relaxing, a small basketball court, and a three-story slide that opens in the spring and summer.
-Inside are rotating exhibits, events, and activities for kids of all ages.
-Definitely a must-see when in Boise.
+Inside are rotating exhibits, events, and activities for kids of all ages—definitely a must-see when in Boise.
 Now, every time we drive by, our son screams “JUMP” from his car seat in hopes that we will change course and stop to play.
 Gets me every time.

 3. Bike Ride The Greenbelt